-5. Urges to put in place enabling environments (including relevant policies, laws and incentives) to promote and facilitate capacity development at various levels;
+5. [Urges] [Invites] Parties within their capacities and capabilities and according to their national circumstances and invites Governments] [to put in place enabling environments (including relevant policies, laws and incentives, [and sufficient funding)] to promote and facilitate capacity [development] at various levels, in partnership with relevant stakeholders, including indigenous peoples and local communities, women and youth organizations, in accordance with article 20 of the Convention;]

-6. [Invites biodiversity-related conventions and processes to align their capacity development strategies, action plans, work programmes and mechanisms with the long-term strategic framework, as appropriate, to foster synergy, integrated programming and/or joint implementation of biodiversity capacity development initiatives;]
+6. [Invites biodiversity-related [multilateral environmental agreements and processes] conventions and processes to consider the long-term strategic framework when designing align their capacity [development] strategies, action plans, work programmes and mechanisms , as appropriate, to foster synergies and avoid duplications ,

-7. Also invites Parties, other Governments, and relevant organizations in a position to do so, as well as the Global Environmental Facility, to provide financial and technical support to enable developing country Parties, Parties with economies in transition indigenous peoples and local communities to design and implement capacity development programmes aligned with the long-term strategic framework;
+7. [Also invites Parties, other Governments, and relevant organizations in a position to do so, as , in accordance with articles 20 and 21 of the Convention, to provide financial and technical support to enable developing country Parties, in particular least developed countries, small island developing States, and Parties with economies in transition, indigenous peoples and local communities, women and youth organizations, to design and implement capacity [development] programmes aligned with the long-term strategic framework and in accordance with national priorities];

-8. Invites the secretariats of biodiversity-related conventions, in collaboration with governments, relevant organizations and stakeholders, to prepare, immediately following the adoption of the post-2020 global biodiversity framework, thematic capacity development action plans for specific 2030 targets or groups of related targets, and to develop dedicated global, regional and subregional programmes to implement those thematic plans, in line with the long-term strategic framework
+8. [Invites the governing bodies of the [secretariats of the] biodiversity-related conventions and other agreements, [especially the United Nations Framework Convention on Climate Change] in collaboration with governments, indigenous peoples and local communities, women and youth organizations, and other relevant organizations and stakeholders, to prepare, immediately following the adoption of the post-2020 global biodiversity framework, thematic capacity development action plans for specific 2030 targets or groups of related targets, and to develop dedicated global, regional and subregional programmes to implement those thematic plans, in line with the long-term strategic framework and the Convention’s post-2020 gender plan of action, as appropriate;]

-9. Invites Parties and other Governments to, , integrate capacity development components in their national biodiversity strategies and action plans and/or develop dedicated biodiversity capacity development action plans, as appropriate;
+9. [[Urges Parties within their capacities and capabilities and according to their national circumstances and invites] [Invites Parties] and other Governments to identify and prioritize capacity development needs, including with the participation of indigenous peoples and local communities, women and youth and relevant stakeholders, and to integrate capacity [development] components in their national biodiversity strategies and action plans while updating them in line with the post-2020 Global Biodiversity Framework and/or develop dedicated biodiversity capacity [development] action plans, as appropriate];

-10. Invites Parties, other Governments and relevant organizations to institutionalize and deliver capacity development interventions as part of their regular policies, plans and programmes;
+10. [Urges Parties within their capacities and capabilities and according to their national circumstances and invites] [Invites Parties], other Governments and relevant organizations to institutionalize and deliver capacity [development] interventions as part of their regular policies, plans and programmes, as appropriate];

-11. Invites Parties, other Governments and relevant organizationsto allocate additional financial resources to support biodiversity capacity development, taking into account the priority needs identified in national biodiversity strategies and action plans and/or national capacity development strategies;
+11. [Urges Parties within their capacities and capabilities and according to their national circumstances and invites] [Invites Parties,] other Governments and relevant organizations, in accordance with Article 20 of the Convention, to allocate []financial resources to support biodiversity capacity [development], taking into account the priority needs identified in national biodiversity strategies and action plans and/or national capacity [development] strategies as well as those identified by indigenous peoples and local communities, women and youth organizations];

-12. [Invites Parties and other Governments to include biodiversity capacity development, as appropriate, in relevant development cooperation frameworks, partnerships and programmes];
+12. [Urges Parties within their capacities and capabilities and according to their national circumstances and invites] [Invites] Parties and other Governments to include biodiversity capacity [development], [], in relevant development cooperation frameworks, partnerships and programmes];

+12bis – [Invites developed country Parties to enhance and support capacity-building cooperation activities, especially in developing countries, for the implementation of the Convention and the post-2020 global biodiversity framework, taking into account potential cross-fertilizations between capacity building and technology transfer, scientific and technical cooperation and effective participation in biotechnological research].